Watching the fisher birds of Gifu at night by torchlight

 Festivals & Events

-A lively nighttime demonstration of traditional fishing techniques on the Nagara River in Gifu City, with cormorants doing most of the work.
+Take in a lively nighttime demonstration of traditional fishing techniques on the Nagara River in Gifu City, with cormorants doing most of the work.

 Buses and taxis to the venue take about 15 minutes from JR Gifu Station.